 The City shall provide Local 416, on a bi-weekly basis, a list of all employees from whose wages Union dues have been deducted.
-Such report shall include the Union dues amount, bi-weekly earnings and the hours paid in their base classification.
+Such report shall include the Union dues amount, bi-weekly earnings, the classifications of the employees and the hours paid in their base classification.